 - The prices in this offer have been arrived at independently without collusion, consultation, communication, or agreement, for the purpose of restricting competition, as to any matter relating to such prices with any other bidder or with any competitor; - Unless otherwise required by law, the prices which have been quoted in this offer have not been knowingly disclosed by the offeror and will not knowingly be disclosed by the offeror prior to opening, directly or indirectly, to any other offeror or to any competitor; and - No attempt has been made or will be made by the offeror to induce any other person, partnership or corporation to submit or not to submit a bid for the purpose of restricting competition. - 9.
-Pursuant to General Municipal Law Section 104-b(2)(f), the procurement policy may contain circumstances when, or types of procurements for which, in the sole discretion of the governing body, the solicitation of proposals through a Request for Proposals process that does not require selection of the lowest responsive bidder may be in the best interest of the Village.
-Does the Village have a standard form RFP which includes certain required elements?
-Such circumstances include: - a.
+Pursuant to General Municipal Law Section 104-b(2)(f), the procurement policy may contain circumstances when, or types of procurements for which, in the sole discretion of the governing body, the solicitation of alternative proposals or quotations will not be in the best interest of the municipality.
+In the following circumstances it may not be in the best interests of the Village of Mamaroneck to solicit quotations or document the basis for not accepting the lowest bid: - a.
 Professional services or services requiring special or technical skill, training or expertise, such as architects, attorneys, insurance coverages, engineers and other professional consultants.
 The individual or company must be chosen based on qualifications showing accountability, reliability, responsibility, skill, education and training, judgment, integrity, and moral worth.
 These qualifications are not necessarily found in the individual or company that offers the lowest price and the nature of these services are such that they do not readily lend themselves to competitive procurement procedures.
 In circumstances where the cost of professional services is estimated to exceed \$10,000 in a fiscal year, a Request for Proposal process may be conducted which will give the Village the flexibility to retain services based on a firm's or individual's expertise, training and experience and not limited solely to costs.